EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 this information is available, the client no longer needs to contact the origin server to acquire the described resources.

-This approach has some signficant deployment drawbacks, so explicit data formats for carrying this data might be defined.
+This approach has some significant deployment drawbacks, so explicit data formats for carrying this data might be defined.

 Note: